TwistPHP/TwistPHP/README.md

 ###Templating made easier

-Allowing templating should be at the core of every framework.
+Templating should be at the core of every framework.
 Twist features a unique templating system inspired by CodeIgnitor which provides you with a whole heap of functionality to keep your PHP and HTML separate.

 ```tpl
 {template:includes/header.tpl}